Bava Nachadu: Reception

 Jeevi of Idlebrain.com rated the film three-and-a-half out of five and wrote that "This film is a sophisticated version of EVV's film sans vulgarity".
 A critic from Sify wrote that " On the whole the film just drags".
+Indiainfo wrote "It does not matter if you have a routine story line, but if you can present it well, it works.
+That is what the movie Baava Nachadu precisely is!
+The movie may not have an offbeat storyline but the impressive presentation makes it worth watching.
+It may not be as good as the other works of KS Ravi Kumar like Bhaamane Satya Bhaamane, but still he did make a good movie, we can say".